Adjusting object color and image transparency of a selected object

 Dragging a curve up or down makes the selected object lighter or darker, depending on its Light (0-255) or Pigment/Ink % setting.
 A steep curve indicates a high contrast region; a gentle curve indicates a lower contrast region.

-In the Adobe Illustrator menu bar, from the Effect menu, select Prinergy > Curves.
+From the Effect menu, select Prinergy > Curves.

 You also can launch Curves adjustment from the Illustrator Appearance panel.